ricardoues/CarND-Controls-PID/README.md

 Source code: [https://github.com/ricardoues/CarND-Controls-PID/tree/master/src](https://github.com/ricardoues/CarND-Controls-PID/tree/master/src)

 ## Reflection
 The code was compiled in a 32 bit machine with Ubuntu 16.04.4 installed.
-In order to get the best parameters for the PID controller, we used manual tuning.
+In order to get the best parameters for the PID controller, I used manual tuning.
+The way I tuned the constants is as follows:

+1. Set Kp, Ki, and Kd to 0.
+2. I try the following values for Kp: